Skip to content

 "It reinforces the vision we have (at the Brazilian Institute of Museums) about the importance of the Fediverse as an ideal environment for digital public policies, as well as for activism and progressive media.
 Not to mention the huge wave of innovation in open source technology that is emerging from the possibility of customizing the open web through specific applications of the Fediverse in protocols such as ActivityPub."

-AT's big-world approach, and Bluesky's attention to onboarding, usability, and stronger controls for people to protect themselves, are a welcome breath of fresh air in the fediverses – and hopefully to the Fediverse in particular as well.
-And the ATmosphere is already starting to develop non-microblogging platforms that may well similarly complement other Fediverse software.
+AT's big-world approach, and Bluesky's attention to onboarding, usability, and stronger controls for people to protect themselves, are a welcome breath of fresh air in the fediverses – and hopefully to the Activitypub Fediverse in particular as well.

-So I for one am very glad to see Bluesky and the ATmosphere – and the BTS Army and millions of Brazilians – joining the fediverses.
+So I for one am very glad to see Bluesky and the ATmosphere – and millions of Brazilians, Black Twitter, sex worker Twitter, and BTS ARMY – joining the fediverses.

 Stay tuned for more!